pulp-platform/visual_wakeup/README.md

 ## Getting started

 ### Software
-Software applications to be run on the VWU can be placed in the directory `sw/apps`.
+Software applications to be run on Wakelet can be placed in the directory `sw/apps`.
 Some basic tests are already provided.
 To compile all applications run, from the project root:
 ```bash
 make all-sw